webmakaka/The-Platform-Engineers-Handbook/docs/installation.md

 3. Create an API Key via the documentation at [Bitwarden API Key docs](https://bitwarden.com/help/personal-api-key/).
 4. Take note of the client ID and client secret for now; we will script using them as environment variables later.

-> [!WARNING] > **Common pitfalls to watch out for**
->
-> - Teams continue storing secrets in configs instead of migrating to the vault.
-> - Poor access scoping (all users see all secrets) creates compliance issues.
-> - Secrets pulled incorrectly into pipelines show up in logs.

 <br/>